 Alex described the meeting room as a place to hold conversations: ‘Teachers can talk to a student about how he is doing and about his behavior and about how things are at home.’
 In the smart classrooms, ‘seating is in a circle.
 Not like in our school, where two students sit by a table, and they have no eye contact.’

-In addition, the school holds a dialogue with its external environment.
+In addition, the school engages in a dialogue with its external environment.
 Alex located his ideal school in the center of the community, explaining: ‘If you want the school to be a place where the students come to learn, then it can be in an isolated spot, but if you want something beyond that, it needs to be in the heart of the community.’
-When describing the link between the school and the community, he repeatedly used the word ‘connect:’
+When describing the link between the school and the community, he repeatedly used the word ‘connect’:

 The school is connected to the community.
 It has projects around religious holidays, food collections for needy people.
 The students visit old-age homes.
 There is even a community committee inside the school.
 The school is connected to the youth center, where the students go to informal classes after school.
 It is connected to the youth movement, where students find other students from school and go out on hikes and experience the solidarity of community life.